TwinPush/android-sdk/readme.md

 * **TwinPush API Key**: TwinPush Application API Key displayed in Settings section
 * **Google Project Number**: Project number (formerly Sender ID) obtained in the Google APIs Console
 * **Subdomain**: Server subdomain where the application is deployed.
 Can be obtained in the Settings section of the TwinPush platform.
-* **Notification icon**: An image resource that will be displayed on action bar when a Push notification is received

 ![Notification example](http://i.imgur.com/y2wSepym.jpg)